bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-ancestors-and-descendants.md

 Speaker 1: 00:05:33

-Yep.
+Yes.
 And what else?
 We might replace it.
-So bit 125, replace by fee, defines some policy rules that we would use where if we receive a transaction on the peer-to-peer network that conflicts with a transaction in the mempool or some transactions in the mempool, we may replace those transactions with a new one if it meets certain criteria.
+So BIP125, replace by fee, defines some policy rules that we would use where if we receive a transaction on the peer-to-peer network that conflicts with a transaction in the mempool or some transactions in the mempool, we may replace those transactions with a new one if it meets certain criteria.

 Speaker 0: 00:05:55